 Absent, heavy, irregular or painful periods, abnormal uterine bleeding/discharge, difficulty with conception, endometriosis, hormonal disturbances, low sex drive, malposition of fetus, menopausal symptoms, morning sickness, polycystic ovaries, premenstrual tension, prolapse of the uterus or bladder, prostatitis, uterine fibroids.

 Asthma, bronchitis, chronic cough, hay fever, rhinitis, sinusitis, sore throat.

 Conjunctivitis, hearing loss, loss of smell or taste, painful, itchy or watery eyes, visual disorders.

-Dermatitis, eczema, herpes zoster.
+Dermatitis, eczema, herpes zoster, psoriasis.

 Cystitis, excessive night-time urination, frequent urination, incontinence, nocturnal enuresis, painful urination, urinary tract infections.

 Each of us comes into life to have a unique set of experiences, and make a unique contribution.
 This life-curriculum, or destiny, is intended to guide us through every interaction and experience.
 When we’re able to recognize this purpose, and act accordingly, we move through life manifesting our true nature.
 We act with authenticity.
 As a result, we’re able to develop to our full potential.
 But not all of us have such clarity.
 This is the root of questions such as, “Why am I here?”